iamchipy/chipys-pathofexile-chaos-tool/cpct/README.md

 **You should NOT . . .**

-- *As a rule of thumb* Do NOT have chaos recipe as your only/primary objective as you play
+- **Do NOT** have chaos recipe as your only/primary objective as you play *(As a rule of thumb)*
-- Do NOT waste your time selling identified sets ( 1c instead of 2c is almost NEVER worth it in trade leagues )
+- **Do NOT** waste your time selling identified sets ( 1c instead of 2c is almost NEVER worth it in trade leagues )
-- Do NOT waste your time selling recipe in single sets
+- **Do NOT** waste your time selling recipe in single sets

 **You SHOULD . . .**

-- Do passively collect choas recipe items and just toss them in a dump tab
+- **Do** passively collect choas recipe items and just toss them in a dump tab
-- Do keep your jewlery unidentified in trade leagues ( Statistically 2c is almost ALWAYS able to buy you a better ring/amulet than what you will ID )
+- **Do** keep your jewlery unidentified in trade leagues ( Statistically 2c is almost ALWAYS able to buy you a better ring/amulet than what you will ID )
-- Do collect a minimum of 2x complete recipe sets before selling them as you can fit 2x complete sets in your inventory
+- **Do** collect a minimum of 2x complete recipe sets before selling them as you can fit 2x complete sets in your inventory

 **Edge cases . . .**